ranieldodriguez/Main/README.md

 ### My Leadership Experience and Goals

 My leadership experience spans team management, strategic planning, and project execution.
 I have led teams in high-pressure environments, focusing on achieving operational excellence and fostering a culture of continuous improvement.
 My long-term goals include entering consulting, and attaining executive roles such as Chief Information Security Officer (CISO) or Information Security Officer (ISO).
 Here, I will share my experiences, strategies, and leadership principles that guide me in these endeavors.

-## Reflections

-### Observations on the Human Relevance of Cybersecurity

-This section will contain my reflections on the human aspect of cybersecurity.
-It will explore the intersection of technology and human behavior, examining how cybersecurity impacts and is impacted by people.
-These observations aim to provide deeper insights into the human relevance of cybersecurity, highlighting the importance of understanding human factors in the security landscape.

 ## Coding